teijas/aem-mobile-transition/README.md

 ```

 ###Back Button
 The back button triggers the contract animation.
 You can include it inside your `.article` or anywhere else on the page that is visible after the article has expanded (e.g. in the header).
-Just give the back button an id of `#backBtn` or pass in a custom id as an option (see below).
+Just give the back button an id of `#backBtn` or pass in a custom id or class as an option (see below).
 ```html
 <div class="your-card-class" data-target="#page1">
   ...